Murals

 Mural 2

-Mural 2 was created in 2017.
-It is the result of the collaborative work of muralists and urban artists (graffiti), including the prominent Chilean artist Inti who actively participated in this mural.
-The collaboration for this mural, which is more than 50 meter, was developed in the context of the shooting of the first urban art documentary “Chile Style” directed by Pablo Aravena.
-The artists who painted the mural were: Mono González, Inti, Saile, Sick 888, Juana Pérez, and the duo Aner and Tikay.
+This mural was created in 2017 as part of a collaborative project between artists from urban art (graffiti) and muralism, including the renowned Chilean artist Inti, who actively participated in its making.
+The collaboration for this mural, which extends over more than 50 meters, took place in the context of the first urban art documentary “Chile Style” by Pablo Aravena.
+The artists who painted it were: Mono González, Inti, Saile, Sick 888, Juana Pérez, and the duo Aner and Tikay.

 Mural 3